raspberrypilearning/mood-indicator/en/step_7.md

 ## Upgrade your project

-If you have time you can upgrade your project.
+If you have time, you can upgrade your project.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Look out for devices and gadgets that use lights to display a mood.
-Now you know the skills that are involved in designing and coding such a device, are there features that you would like to add to it or ways you would like to improve it?
+Now you know the skills that are involved in designing and coding such a device, are there features that you would like to add to or ways you would like to improve your mood indicator?
 </p>

 --- task ---